-- (a) Penalties for any person who unintentionally violates the provisions of this chapter shall be as follows: - (1) The standard inspection fee; and - (2) Double the required tree removal or trimming permit fee; and - (3) Planting double the number of replacement trees required pursuant to SPMC 34.12-5. - (b) Penalties for an intentional violation of this chapter not associated with development shall be as follows: - (1) The penalties described in subsection (a) of this section; and - (2) The payment of a tree replacement fee in an amount up to, but not to exceed double, the value of the destroyed, removed, or damaged tree.
-The city arborist shall determine the value of the destroyed, removed, or damaged tree by using the most recent edition of the ISA Guide for Plant Appraisal. - (c) Penalties for an intentional violation in connection with development or anticipated future development on the property shall be the penalties described in subsections (a) and (b) of this section and, in addition, the city manager may, in his or her discretion, refer the violation to the city prosecutor for criminal charges or to the planning commission for public hearing.
+- (a) Penalties for any person who unintentionally violates the provisions of this chapter shall be as follows: - (1) The standard inspection fee; and - (2) Double the required tree removal or trimming permit fee; and - (3) Planting double the number of replacement trees required pursuant to SPMC 34.12-5. - (b) Penalties for any developer who unintentionally violates the provisions of this chapter shall be as follows: - (1) The standard inspection fee; and - (2) Triple the required tree removal or trimming permit fee; and - (3) Planting triple the number of replacement trees required pursuant to SPMC 34.12-5. - (cb) Penalties for an intentional violation of this chapter not associated with development shall be as follows: - (1) The penalties described in subsection (a) of this section; and - (2) The payment of a tree replacement fee in an amount up to, but not to exceed double, the value of the destroyed, removed, or damaged tree.
+The city arborist shall determine the value of the destroyed, removed, or damaged tree by using the most recent edition of the ISA Guide for Plant Appraisal. - (de) Penalties for an intentional violation in connection with development or anticipated future development on the property shall be the penalties described in subsections (a) and (b) of this section and, in addition, the city manager may, in his or her discretion, refer the violation to the city prosecutor for criminal charges or to the planning commission for public hearing.
 The burden of proof shall be on the city to demonstrate that there is clear and convincing evidence to a reasonable certainty that there is an intentional violation.
 The planning commission, after considering all of the evidence, may impose the additional penalty of prohibiting the issuance of building or construction-related permits for a period up to five years from the date of the violation for the property upon which the violation occurred.